-We will do everything we can to accommodate your request for a date, but certain instrument areas will have limited options (particularly certain instruments including horn, saxophone, bassoon, oboe).
-The specific dates available will be included in the invitation letter in late January.
-(See timeline below.)
+We will do everything we can to accommodate your request for a date, but certain instrument areas will have limited options (including horn, saxophone, bassoon, and oboe).
+The specific dates available will be included on the invitation website in late January.

 - Music Scholarships